Challenges

 By generating test data for each phase of development, you can create phases simultaneously, and independently from other phases.
 For example:

-• Step 3 - Make a web-ready billing summary sorted by patient
+- Step 3 - Load a test table and create a web-ready billing summary report sorted by patient

-RowGen can generate the input table for step 1, the status file for step 2, and the web report in step 3 -- all without needing real data or data from the other steps.
+RowGen can generate the input table for step 1, the status file for step 2, and the table and web report targets in step 3 -- all without needing real data or data from the other steps.

 RowGen gives you the ability to synthesize any type, size, layout, and amount of safe test data so you can create and provide for a more secure development environment.

-Alternatively, IRI FieldShield allows you to use real data that is protected with field-level functions (like encryption) on a need-to-see basis.
+Alternatively, IRI FieldShield allows you to use real data that is anonymnized with field-level data masking functions (like encryption) on a need-to-see basis.
 For details, see Solutions > Data Masking.

 Both tools co-exist in the IRI Workbench GUI which also features automatic DB subsetting with masking.
 Either way, with safe data, there is no need to certify or bond your outsourced application developers.